h4tr3d/avcpp/README.md

 ## Build

-There are two ways to compile eitehr with CMake or with meson.
+There are two ways to compile either with CMake or with meson.
 By default meson is faster, but if your project uses CMake, those instructions might be better for integration.

 ### Building with CMake